aridjayarecipes/cutesrecipes.web.app/content/post/2165-steps-to-prepare-perfect-grilled-cod-with-spiced-marinade.md

 recipeinstructions:
 - "Toast the spices (turmeric, cumin and paprika) in a pan to enhance their flavors, place them in a bowl and mix together with Extra Virgin Olive Oil from Spain."
 - "Brush the fish with the mix of spices and season it."
 - "Heat a pan and brown the cod on the brushed side for 5 minutes.
-Before flipping it, brush the other side with the marinade and then brown it until it is cooked through, the time will depend on the fillet's thickness."
+Before flipping it, brush the other side with the marinade and then brown it until it is cooked through, the time will depend on the fillet&#39;s thickness."
 - "Dress the couscous with 1 tablespoon of Extra Virgin Olive Oil from Spain, the salt, the lemon juice and the chives."
 - "Serve the fish on a bed of couscous."
 - "Garnish with some minced chives and pomegranate seeds."